 The Copy Me That app contains an in-app browser that can be used for general browsing.
 We do not collect any information about your browsing activity in this browser.
-The app does save your browser search terms, but these are only saved on your own device.
+The app saves your browser search terms, but these are only saved on your own device for your convenience.

 Copy Me That button (extension)

 This is the button that is used when copying recipes.
 (Technically, the button refers to the Chrome, Safari, Firefox, and Edge extensions, the iPad/iPhone Safari share extension, the app browser's built-in Copy Me That button, and the bookmarklet that is used for other browsers, including Android/iOS Firefox and Android/iOS Chrome).
 The Copy Me That button does not collect any information until you choose to use it on a webpage.
 We register the web pages from which you copy recipes.
 When you copy a recipe, all information on that web page may be uploaded and saved, not just the recipe.
 When you copy a recipe from Facebook, only the selected post is uploaded.

 We save any information that you enter into your account.
 This may, for example, include your shopping list items, meal plans, and recipe edits.
 If you purchase a cookbook then we save your shipping information.

 Payments that you make to Copy Me That are handled by either Stripe (credit cards) or Paypal.
 These services collect information necessary for you to make your purchase.
 They also provide some information back to Copy Me That, a subset of which we save in our own database.
 For credit card purchases, the information that Copy Me That saves is the last four digits of your credit card number.
 For Paypal purchases, the information that we save is your name and email address as provided to us by Paypal.
 We save this information in case there is ever any issue or question regarding your purchase.